-Qualified U.S. Army chaplains admitted to Midwestern's DMin program may request the transfer of 12 or fewer credit hours toward the DMin degree for military training in such areas as Chaplaincy Officer Basic Course, Chaplaincy Officer Advanced Course, C4, and/or ILE/CGSC training.
-At least one half (12 hours) of the 24 hours required for the DMin degree must be completed at the campus of Midwestern.
+At least one third (10 hours) of the 30 hours required for the DMin degree must be completed at the campus of Midwestern.
 All of the DMin program fees must be paid regardless of the number of transfer hours.
 The Doctoral Studies Office (877-414-3755 or docstudies@mbts.edu) can provide additional information about the DMin Military Chaplaincy Program.